 CNAFS 16 Project 16) Sensors and math to assure value and provenance in the food chain A/Prof Daniel Cozzolino Prof Louw Hoffman The increasing market and consumer desire for quality foods has created a need for efficient and accurate analytical methods to measure different food properties (e.g. chemical composition) through the value chain.
 However, issues related with authentication, functionality, provenance, security and traceability, are some of the main challenges facing the modern food industry.
 Authentication, traceability, denomination of origin, provenance of foods are of primary importance to keep consumers demands and to maintain the sustainable nature of the modern food industry.
 These issues in food have different aspects, one related with authenticity with respect to production (e.g. geographical origin, organic vs. non-organic, provenance) and authenticity with respect to the description (e.g. adulteration issues, counterfeit, food security).
 Sensors based in vibrational spectroscopy techniques such as near (NIR) and mid infrared (MIR) spectroscopy with their intrinsic benefits such as being non-invasive, rapid, and almost no sample preparation, have being able to determine simultaneously physical and chemical parameters in different foods matrices as well as to authenticate and trace different foods.
 Data fusion and multivariate data analysis techniques are also applied to increase the effectiveness of these approaches.
-The aim of this project is to develop protocols and test analytical methods based in vibrational spectroscopy sensors combined with multivariate data analysis to trace and authenticate the value and provenance of foods of economic importance in order to ensure the integrity of the food value chain.
-Advisor(s) contact A/Prof Daniel Cozzolino, d.cozzolino@uq.edu.au +61 7 336 52144 Associate Advisors: Prof Louw Hoffman, louwrens.hoffman@uq.edu.au +61 7 344 32602 Location St Lucia Campus or Gatton Campus Webpage https://qaafi.uq.edu.au/profile/6668/daniel-cozzolino Useful majors Biochemistry & Molecular Biology / Bioinformatics / Biomedical Science / Biophysics / Chemical Sciences / Chemistry / Computational Science / Genetics / Microbiology
+Advisor(s) contact A/Prof Daniel Cozzolino, d.cozzolino@uq.edu.au+61 7 336 52144 Associate Advisors: Prof Louw Hoffman, louwrens.hoffman@uq.edu.au +61 7 344 32602 Location St Lucia Campus or Gatton Campus Webpage https://qaafi.uq.edu.au/profile/6668/daniel-cozzolino Useful majors Biochemistry & Molecular Biology / Bioinformatics / Biomedical Science / Biophysics / Chemical Sciences / Chemistry / Computational Science / Genetics / Microbiology